chipbaber/apex_textdemo/aiAssist.md

 some of the results below only show two decimal places common practice baseball is to show 3 modify the output so it shows the format .390
 ```

 - Query the table to see the end result with the comments.
+Please note the ID and video columns were not commented on in this video and should remain null.
 ```
 select column_name,
        comments